lshawau/machine_psychology_beta/README.md

 When publishing research using this tool, please cite:
 - The specific analysis engines used (see [CITATIONS.md](CITATIONS.md))
 - This tool's methodology and approach
-- The foundational research that inspired this work
+- The foundational "Machine Psychology" research by Hagendorff et al. (2024) that inspired this work

 ## 📋 System Requirements